AlUgarov/gardengauge/content/privacy.md

 ## Your Rights
 - You can delete all app data by deleting the app
 - You can revoke location permissions at any time in iOS Settings
-- Contact us at help@thirsttracker.app for questions
+- Contact us at support@nonverbose.ai for questions

 ## Third-Party Services
 - **Open-Meteo**: Weather data